 “Remember Pearl Harbor:” these words resonate in the hearts of all Americans and remind us to be grateful for our security and freedom.
-In 2016, the World War II Museum commemorated the 75th Anniversary of Pearl Harbor, a tragedy that questioned our country’s security and freedom.
-They enlisted the help of Synergy to create an traveling exhibit that visually depicted the infamous events of December 7, 1941.
+In 2016, the World War II Museum commemorated the 75th Anniversary of Pearl Harbor, a tragedy that questioned both.
+They enlisted the help of Synergy to create a traveling exhibit that visually depicted the events of December 7, 1941.

 The emotion of the attack is portrayed in large-format black and white graphics on two-sided display columns.
-Images of planes and smoke juxtaposed to stoic portraits of naval ofﬁcers imparted the chaos of the moment while honoring our soldiers.
-The columns are lightweight and portable enough for the exhibit to travel, the bases have the museum’s logo embossed in them.
+Images of planes and smoke juxtaposed to stoic portraits imparted the chaos of the moment while honoring our soldiers.
+The columns are lightweight and portable enough for the exhibit to travel.
+In addition, the bases have the museum’s logo embossed in them.
 Using vertical structures gives the museum ease of reconﬁgurability so they ﬁt any space.

-From exhibit displays to permanent installations at Synergy we use a multitude of elements to make a space come to life.
-We emphasize design that can be repurposed and reused for future events so our customers get the most out of their investment: whether it is to commemorate a tragic event or to celebrate the beauty of life and freedom.
+From traveling exhibit displays to permanent installations at Synergy we use a multitude of elements to make a space come to life.
+We emphasize reusable design for future uses so our customers get the most out of their investment.
+Whether it is to commemorate a tragic event or to celebrate the beauty of life and freedom.